octue/octue-sdk-python/docs/source/running_services_locally.rst

 Via a python script
 -------------------
-Imagine a very simple app that calculates the area of a square:
+Imagine we have a simple app that calculates the area of a square.
+It could be run locally on a given height and width like this:

 .. code-block:: python